Table of Contents

 JSON Response

 The SDK returns responses in your specified format.
-By default, the API will return a JSON response.
-Therefore, you do not need to specify any output to return a JSON response.
+By default, the Currency API returns JSON, so you don't need to specify output explicitly unless you want XML.

 XML Response